insure logo

 The replacement cost is used to calculate your home’s dwelling coverage.
 If your home is completely destroyed and needs to be rebuilt, your replacement cost should be enough to rebuild it completely.

-Alternative ways to estimate the replacement cost of a home
+Other ways to estimate the replacement cost of a home

 1. Hire a licensed appraiser: A local appraiser will inspect your home to calculate how much a rebuild would cost.